carpentries-lab/python-aos-lesson/episodes/02-visualisation.md

 {: .language-python}

-Since geographic data files can often be very large, when you first open a data file in xarray it simply loads the metadata associated with the file (this is known as "lazy loading").
+Since geographic data files can often be very large, when we first open our data file in xarray it simply loads the metadata associated with the file (this is known as "lazy loading").
-You can then view summary information about the contents of the file before deciding whether you'd like to load some or all of the data into memory.
+We can then view summary information about the contents of the file before deciding whether we'd like to load some or all of the data into memory.

 ~~~
 dset = xr.open_dataset(access_pr_file)